|

 would lay in achieving this level of open communications!
 (Picture credit:

-SIP servers are the centralised capability that manage establishment of communications sessions by users.
+Zultys: a Wi-Fi SIP phone) SIP servers SIP servers are the centralised capability that manage establishment of communications sessions by users.
 Although there are many types of server,

 they are essentially only software processes and could be run on a single processor or device.
-There are several types of SIP server:
+There are several types of SIP server: Registrar Server: The registrar server authenticates and registers users as soon as they come on-line.
+It stores

+identities and the list of devices in use by each user.
 Location Server: The location server keeps track of users' locations as they roam and provides this data to

+other SIP servers as required.
 Redirect Server: When users are roaming, the Redirect Server maps session requests to a server closer to the

+user or an alternate device.
 Proxy Server: SIP Proxy servers pass on SIP requests that are located either downstream or upstream.
+Presence Server: SIP presence servers enable users to provide their status (presentities) to other users who

-The diagram below shows the initiation of a call from the PSTN network (section A), connection (section B) and disconnect (section C).
+would like to see it (Watchers).
+Call setup Flow The diagram below shows the initiation of a call from the PSTN network (section A), connection (section B) and disconnect (section C).
 The flow is

 quite easy to understand.
 One of the downsides is that if a complex session is being set up it's quite easy to get up to 40 to 50+ separate transactions which could lead to unacceptable